N-A-D/Rift/README.md

 # What is an Entity Component System?
-The Entity Component System design pattern separates state and behaviour motivated by efficient CPU cache usage.
-The approach focuses on storing data contiguously and applying transformations on that data.
+An Entity Component System separates state from behaviour.
+The approach focuses on storing data contiguously and applying transformations on that data to achieve better CPU cache usage.

-Entity Component Systems are usually split up into three parts:
+Entity Component Systems are split up into three parts:
 1. Entities:   Objects whose state is defined by its set of components.
 1. Components: Blocks of data that describe some aspect of an entity.
 1. Systems:    Operators that transform entity states en masse.